buildingSMART/BCF-XML/Documentation/README.md

 ReferenceSchema | Yes | URI to BimSnippetSchema (always external)

 ### DocumentReferences (optional)
-DocumentReferences provides a means to associate additional payloads or links with topics.
-The references may point to a file within the .bcfzip or to an external location.
+DocumentReferences provides a means to associate documents with topics.
+The references may point to files within the BCF or to external locations.

 Attribute | Optional | Description |
 :-----------|:------------|:------------